Tallulah Academy closes in on trip to Class 1A championship series - The Vicksburg Post

 Todd Etheridge went 3-for-4 with three RBIs and two runs scored, Paul Michael Machen had three hits and drove in a run, and Tallulah Academy beat Prairie View 7-0 in Game 1 of the MAIS Class 1A South State championship series on Thursday.

 Tallulah (23-1) ran its winning streak to 22 games, and can advance to the Class 1A finals by winning again on Friday night.
-Game 2 of the best-of-three series is scheduled for 5 p.m. in Tallulah, and if a Game 3 is needed it will follow immediately afterward.
+Game 2 of the best-of-three series is scheduled for Monday at 4 p.m. in Tallulah, and if a Game 3 is needed it will follow immediately afterward.

 Tallulah reached the Class 1A semifinals in 2018 and 2019 before losing, and missed its chance to break through when the 2020 playoffs were canceled because of the COVID-19 pandemic.
 The Trojans have been on a mission this season, and beat their district rival Prairie View for the fourth time on Thursday.